SentinelFi/SentinelFi/README.md

 - **Oracle Integration:** Acurast Oracle provides real-time trust minimized flight delay data, ensuring trustworthy, real-world data for smart contract execution.
 - **Stellar Integration:** The [`js-stellar-sdk`](https://github.com/stellar/js-stellar-sdk) enables seamless interaction between the Liquidator Bot, Oracle, and the Soroban contracts, facilitating efficient data flow between off-chain and on-chain components.

+---
 ## Technical Architecture
+---
 ## Traction:
 During the kickstart week, we conducted extensive user interviews to validate the concept.
 We spoke with over 10 people, both travelers and investors.
 Travelers shared their frustration with traditional insurance processes, noting how time-consuming it is to get payouts, despite flight data being readily available.
 They appreciated our approach of an automatic payout system, which would encourage them to buy insurance more frequently, knowing the process is hassle-free.

 On the investor side, we received positive feedback, particularly from people familiar with DeFi and prediction markets.
-They were excited about having a real yield opportunity that ties returns to tangible, real-world events like flight delays.
+They were excited about having a "real yield" opportunity that ties returns to tangible, real-world events like flight delays.
 This feedback confirms the potential traction for Sentinel among both consumer and investor segments, providing strong validation for the project as a real-world asset (RWA) solution.

+---
 ## Roadmap:

 Our roadmap is divided into three phases: the **Kickstart Phase**, the **Build Phase**, and the **Growth Phase**.
 Each phase is designed to achieve necessary milestones, culminating in a fully operational decentralized insurance platform.